Online Economics Degree Programs

-- Accreditation Council for Business Schools and Programs ( ACBSP ): This organization accredits programs in business or related areas – like business economics.
-They focus on teaching quality, student outcomes, and a commitment to improvement.
+- Accreditation Council for Business Schools and Programs ( ACBSP ): Accredits programs in business.
+Or related areas.
+Like business economics.
+They focus on teaching quality and student outcomes.
+Also, if a school commits to improve.

-- International Accreditation Council for Business Education ( IACBE): This organization accredits undergraduate and graduate business programs.
-That may include those with a focus on economics.
-IACBE looks for excellence in business education, faculty qualifications, and other factors.
+- International Accreditation Council for Business Education ( IACBE): Accredits all levels of business programs.
+IACBE looks for excellence in business education.
+Plus, faculty qualifications and more.

-- AACSB This organization accredits business schools, some of which may offer economics programs.
-They evaluate areas like innovation, faculty, and professional engagement.
+- AACSB.
+Accredits business schools.
+They evaluate areas like innovation.
+Also faculty, and professional engagement.

-According to the most recent data, there were 3.82 million Economics grads in the work force.
+Per the most recent data, there were 3.82 million economics grads in the work force.
 And, according to the Bureau of Labor Statistics (BLS) the field is growing.

-Career paths related to economics are growing.
-For instance, Economist roles are projected to grow 8% by 2028.
+One area they report on are Economist roles.
+These show promise to grow 8% by 2028.
 Market Research Analyst roles show an even brighter outlook.
-The field expects 20% growth in the same timeframe.
+The field expects 20% growth in the same time frame.
 That’s much faster that average for all occupations.

 Do you see yourself in the field of economics?
 There was a moderate gender gap, with 67.3% of economics graduates identifying as male.
 The average age of a graduate in the workforce was 42.9.